Longevity of Baby Teeth

 Fluoride in Time, and Visit Soon

-Use fluoride toothpaste to strengthen your child's tooth enamel.
+Brush your child's teeth twice a day, using fluoride toothpaste to strengthen the tooth enamel.
 The ADA recommends brushing with a smear of fluoride toothpaste the size of a grain of rice for children under age three, and using a pea-sized amount for children three to six years old.
 Just make sure they don't swallow it!
-Brush your child's teeth twice a day, and when two teeth are touching, you can begin regularly flossing.
+When your child has two teeth that are touching, you can begin regularly flossing, too.

-By their first birthday, however, schedule your child's first dental visit.
+Schedule your child's first dental visit when the first tooth erupts, or by no later than their first birthday.
 The ADA strongly suggests children see a dentist no later than this milestone.
-By maintaining regular checkup visits, your dentist can continually evaluate your child's needs for fluoride supplements, in-office fluoride treatments, sealants and possible orthodontic referrals.
+With regular check-up visits, your dentist can continually evaluate your child's need for fluoride supplements, in-office fluoride treatments, sealants and possible orthodontic referrals.

 Children inspire you to keep their teeth as healthy and as bright as your own.
 But if one of your child's teeth requires a stainless steel crown, remember it's a good option for the health of your child, their baby tooth and the permanent tooth underneath.